 When making your decision, keep in mind that the fill power, or the amount of volume that one ounce of down takes up, will dictate how heavy the comforter is.
 Comforters with fill power lower than 650 or 600 are considered extremely lightweight and perfect for the warmer seasons.
 If you're after an all-season comforter, you should opt for a slightly higher fill power for a warmer year-round option.

-This comforter is a genuine, 100-percent goose down option (not a goose feather to be found) with a slightly higher fill count — 750.
+comforter is a genuine, 100% goose down option (not a goose feather to be found) with a slightly higher fill count — 750.
 That makes this the perfect all-season, year-round option that will keep you cool in the summer and warm in the wintertime.
 The best part?
-The cover is made with 100-percent Egyptian cotton and a 1200 thread count, which makes it smoother and softer than most.
+The cover is made with 100% Egyptian cotton and a 400 thread count, which makes it smooth and soft.
 Available in twin, queen, king, and California king sizes, this is a comfy addition to any bedroom.
-And with hundreds of five-star reviews, this comforter is tried and tested, with all of the bells and whistles you'd expect from high-end goose down: baffle box design to keep insulation even, loops that attach to a duvet, and double-needle stitching.
+And with a 4.7-star rating, this comforter is tried and tested, with all of the bells and whistles you'd expect from high-end goose down: baffle box design to keep insulation even, loops that attach to a duvet, and double-needle stitching.
+According to one reviewer: "I just love this goose down filled comforter that can be used year round.
+It is light but warm for chilly winter nights and light and cool for summer nights when the windows are open.
+It remains fluffy too with a good shake."
+4 The Best Down Alternative

-A down alternative comforter may not have the same lavish appeal as goose or duck, but it saves you a ton of money and you still get the experience of sleeping under a soft, breathable, and lightweight comforter.
-Its also 100-percent hypoallergenic making it the best bet if you suffer from allergies.
-But here's the real draw when it comes to down alternative: cleaning this comforter couldn't be more simple.
+down alternative comforter may not have the same lavish appeal as goose or duck, but it saves you a ton of money and you still get the experience of sleeping under a soft, breathable, and lightweight comforter.
+It’s also 100% hypoallergenic, making it the best bet if you suffer from allergies.
+But here's the real draw when it comes to down alternative: Cleaning this comforter couldn't be more simple.
 While you're better off dry cleaning goose and duck down comforters, reviewers rave about how this comforter holds up in the washing machine many times over and retains its shape and fluffiness.
 This is a great affordable alternative for anyone who loves the feel of down, but is looking for the most practical comforter.
+This comforter is available in a range of sizes from twin to oversized king, as well as a bunch of colors.
+According to one reviewer: "We love our comforter for the summer season.
+Lightweight and soft.
+Ready to add a thick duvet cover for the winter to add some extra warmth."
+5 The Best Smooth Sateen Goose Down Comforter